paulhibbitts/docsify-this-multiple-page-site/my-folder/my-folder-2/topic-3.md

 **Topic 3**.

-Here is another Markdown file.
+And yet here is another MD file, located in a sub-folder within a sub-folder.

 Go to [topic-1](/topic-1.md)